JUARA POLICIES AND PROCEDURES

 • Your personally enrolled Customers will be placed below your Personal Sponsor in the JUARA genealogy; and

 11.1 Changes to the Agreement.
 Because federal, state, and local laws, as well as the business environment, periodically change, JUARA reserves the right to amend the Agreement and its prices from time to time in its sole and absolute discretion.
-By entering into the Agreement, a Consultant agrees to abide by the Agreement and financial terms of all amendments or modifications that JUARA elects to make.
+By entering into the Agreement, a Guide agrees to abide by the Agreement and financial terms of all amendments or modifications that JUARA elects to make.
 Any of these changes will be effective within thirty days after posting such amendments or updated documents on the JUARA website.
-The Company will provide or make available to all Consultants a complete copy of the amended provisions by one or more of the following methods: (1) posting on JUARA’s official website; (2) email; (3) inclusion in product orders or bonus checks; (4) special mailings; or (5) posting on social media outlets.
-The continuation of a Consultant’s JUARA business or a Consultant’s acceptance of bonuses or commissions constitutes acceptance of any and all amendments.
-All Consultants have a duty to keep current on all such amendments.
+The Company will provide or make available to all Guides a complete copy of the amended provisions by one or more of the following methods: (1) posting on JUARA’s official website; (2) email; (3) inclusion in product orders or bonus checks; (4) special mailings; or (5) posting on social media outlets.
+The continuation of a Guide’s JUARA business or a Guide’s acceptance of bonuses or commissions constitutes acceptance of any and all amendments.
+All Guides have a duty to keep current on all such amendments.

 11.2.
 Delays.
 JUARA will not be responsible for delays or failures in performance of its obligations when performance is made commercially impracticable due to circumstances beyond its reasonable control.
 This includes, without limitation, strikes, labor difficulties, riot, war, terrorism, acts of God, acts of nature, acts beyond the reasonable control of JUARA, fire, death, curtailment of a party’s source of supply, or government decrees, actions or orders.